-To make application the student must be admitted and have completed 45 semester hours of nursing prerequisites.
-Any remaining prerequisites must be completed prior to the start of the Fall semester of the senior year.
+To make application the student must be admitted and have completed 46 semester hours of nursing prerequisites.

-Applicants must make personal contact with the PHSSN Director of learning and Student Development prior to January 1st.
-The deadline for submitting applications is the first week of April.
+Applicants must make personal contact with the School of Nursing when they begin the application process.
 Included with the application must be official transcript(s) of all colleges attended, including a McMurry transcript.
 It is the student's responsibility to secure the documentation of any CLEP or Departmental Examination credit on their transcript prior to the application deadline date.
-Applicants will be notified of their acceptance or non-acceptance in June.